European Works Councils

 The ETUC position

 EWCs continue to be confronted with a done deal, especially in the event of transnational company restructuring.
 Necessary advances are impossible without a substantial improvement of the EWC Directive.
 Digitalisation won’t wait and EWCs must have the means to shape it.
-After 10 years of practices and evidence gathering, it is time to act – to act now & at EU level.
+After 10 years of practices and evidence gathering, it is time to act and make the necessary improvements in law.

-The recent European Parliament Report on Democracy at Work also included most of the ETUC's demands on a revision of the EWC Directive.
-It already paves the way for the report of MEP Dennis Radtke on the revision of the EWC Directive by stressing - amongst other - the need for effective enforcement.
+The recent European Parliament Report on Democracy at Work also included most of the ETUC's demands on a revision of the EWC Directive - amongst other - the need for effective enforcement.

 The ETUC is advocating for a revision of the EWC Directive based on the 10 demands, which include the following elements: